Jlg1128/semantic-code-search/README.md

 **EXCLUDE_DIRS**

-ignore parse dirs, type to be string[]
+ignore parse dirs and files, relative path, type to be string[]

 **EXT**